| |

 • Professional Singers

-Maggi is proud that she has several professionals in her studio at the moment.
 Her many years of teaching gives her a depth of knowledge to use in working with people advanced singers and musicians.

 STudent